gvalkov/optparse-pretty/docs/index.rst

 ::

+   CompactColorHelpFormatter(
-   CompactColorHelpFormatter(option_colormap = {
+        option_colormap = {
+           ... # same options as above
            '-B':           ('white', 'white-bold',  'green-bold', 'red-bold'),
            ('-f', '--to'): ('red-bold', 'red', 'white', 'blue-bold'),
-        # you can use (None, None, None, 'red') if you just want to
-        # overwrite the help message color
     })

 .. image:: img/color-some.png
    :align: center

+Keys are short or long opts, or a list of short or long opts.
+Values specify the color to be applied to the short flag, long flag, metavar and help message, in that order.
+Each of these can be ``None`` or a color specifier (e.g. ``"white-bold-underline"``)

 Please refer to the module's docstrings for more usage information.

+Note that ``CompactColorHelpFormatter`` is not very robust (it would be immeditiately evident if you had a look at its implementation).
+It also works only on ANSI capable terminals.

 Isn't optparse obsolete?
 ========================

 Even though optparse_ is no longer developed and has less features than argparse_, it is perfectly usable and quite practical.
-Some arguments for not feeling bad about still using optparse:
+Some arguments for not feeling bad about still using it:

  - It's simpler and shorter than argparse (1.7k vs 2.4k sloc).

  - It's easier to customize.
 I've tried writing similar help formatters for argparse and it was considerably less straightforward.

- - Optparse has been in the STL since version 2.3.
+ - Optparse has been in the STL since version 2.3 - argparse since 3.2.

-If you don't happen to need any of argparse's great features, optparse is a fine alternative.
+If you don't happen to need any of argparse's great features, optparse is a fine alternative (and so is getopt_, if you need even less features).

 License
 =======